enwi/hueplusplus/README.md

 ```C++
 HueLight light1 = bridge.getLight(1);
 ```
-If you don't know the id of a specific light or want to get an overview over all lights that are controlled by your bridge you can do that by calling getAllLights() on your bridge object.
-If no lights are founb the vector will be empty.
+If you don't know the id of a specific light or want to get an overview over all lights that are controlled by your bridge, you can get a vector containing them by calling getAllLights() on your bridge object.
+If no lights are found the vector will be empty.
 ```C++
 std::vector<std::reference_wrapper<HueLight>> lights = bridge.getAllLights();
 ```